Canine Vacuolar Hepatopathy

 Nutritional support is important and must be individualized.
 In most cases, a normal protein intake is appropriate.
 VH in dogs with hyperlipidemia requires treatment with a fat-restricted diet (<2 g fat/100 kcal of diet).
 A protein-restricted diet should not be fed, unless indicated (eg, demonstration of HE or ammonium biurate crystalluria).
 In fact, protein restriction may augment development of this liver lesion, especially if it is associated with hypoaminoacidemia as in the hepatocutaneous syndrome.
 A supplemental water-soluble vitamin is recommended for all dogs.
 Antioxidants should be provided, because some experimental evidence implicates oxidative injury in degenerative VH.
 Ursodeoxycholic acid is recommended if TSBA concentrations are increased.

 VH associated with a progressive increase in ALP activity is common in Scottish Terriers.
 Studies suggest this syndrome is linked with a breed-related abnormality involving adrenal steroidogenesis, leading to overproduction of progestins and androgens.
 Severe progressive VH is first noted in middle-aged dogs and can be either slowly progressive or progress rapidly over a few years to liver failure, cirrhosis, APSSs, ascites, and hyperbilirubinemia.
 Ultrasonographic imaging discloses the typical "Swiss cheese" pattern of VH (described above).
 High risk of hepatocellular carcinoma is recognized in dogs demonstrating progressive hepatic remodeling.
 Liver biopsy often discloses dysplastic proliferative lesions antecedent to formation of hepatocellular carcinoma.
 Adrenomegaly is common and may be bilateral or unilateral.
 Treatment with adrenal-modulating drugs can be hazardous and appears ineffective.
-Supportive care as for dogs with declining hepatic function, monitoring both sequential biochemical profiles for sudden marked increases in ALP or ALT activity that may signal tumor formation, and serial ultrasonographic evaluations for enlarging hepatic mass lesions, is recommended.
+Supportive care as for dogs with declining hepatic function, monitoring both sequential biochemical profiles for sudden marked increases in ALP or ALT activity that may signal tumor formation, and serial ultrasonographic evaluations for enlarging hepatic mass lesions are recommended.
 Early surgical excision of enlarging hepatic mass lesions that likely represent hepatocellular carcinomas is recommended to allow complete excision.
 A subset of dogs studied also have copper-associated liver injury that cannot be inferred on the basis of biochemical assessments but rather require liver biopsy for definitive diagnosis.